If you're one of the 50 million American allergy sufferers, you're used to annoying triggers.

 No Pups on Furniture

-It's best to keep Fido off of your furniture.
+If you suffer from pet allergies, it's best to keep Fido off of your furniture.
 You'll be breathing in his dander and saliva all night long if he's allowed on your bed.
-This spells flare-ups in the middle of the night that will take a toll on your sleep quality.
+This can cause allergy flare-ups in the middle of the night that will take a toll on your sleep quality.

 Make sure you're following healthy hygiene practices.
 Wash your hands anytime after you've had contact with your dog.
 Doing so ensures you're not further spreading the allergens around your home.